 This website will attempt to answer the following questions:

 - How to lower barriers to learning for all?

 - How to inclusively support the development of every student’s full potential?

 - How to equitably foster academic success for our entire student community?

-In doing so, this website will help you think about inclusive teaching (Tab 2).
-It should also help you explore new strategies, tips, and tools for teaching and for supporting learning (Tab 4), based on the conceptual frameworks (Tab 3) that guided our thinking and our choice of recommendations.
-Finally, you will discover resources to further explore the various ideas on this website (Tab 5).
+In doing so, this website will help you think about inclusive teaching (Page 2 - Context and considerations).
+It should also help you explore new strategies, tips, and tools for teaching and supporting learning (Page 4 - Strategies and tools) based on the conceptual frameworks (Page 3 - Conceptual frameworks) that guided our thinking and our choice of recommendations.
+Finally, you will discover resources to further explore the various ideas on this website (Page 5 - Resources).

 Learning about others, dialoguing with others and implementing positive strategies “will allow us to become catalysts for change leading to more supportive and inclusive learning environments, for the benefit of all learners (…)”.

 (Tomlins-Jahnke, Styres et al., 2019, p.
 XXVII).

 Above all, this website is an educational space.